-As shown in Figure 3.10-1, located outside of the Arena Site, to the east of the vacant parcel along West Century Boulevard, is a non-operational three-story structure that was formerly operated as the Airport Park View Hotel (located at 3900 West Century Boulevard) and associated surface parking.
-The structure is dilapidated, and is currently undergoing substantial renovation before it can be reused for as a hotel.
+As shown in Figure 3.10-1, located outside of the Arena Site, to the east of the vacant parcel along West Century Boulevard, is a non-operational three-story structure that was formerly operated as the Airport Park View Motel (located at 3900 West Century Boulevard) and associated surface parking.
+The structure is currently dilapidated, and would require substantial renovation before it could be reused for a hotel or other use.
 Located directly east of the hotel are occupied one- and two-story commercial buildings (Extra Space Storage located at 3846 West Century Boulevard) and associated surface parking.